digitallyinduced/ihp/Guide/tailwindcss.markdown

 This will create `package.json` and `package-lock.json`.
 Make sure to commit both files to your git repository.

-### Configurating tailwindcss
+### Configuring Tailwind

 Create a new directory `tailwind`.
-We're going to place all the css files and the tailwind configuration in that directory:
+We're going to place all the CSS files and the tailwind configuration in that directory:

 ```bash
 mkdir tailwind